STAT545-UBC-hw-2018-19/hw08-liuyadong08/README.md

 ## Code and data source
 The original code and data are from [Dean Attali's tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial).
 The code can specifically be found [here](https://deanattali.com/blog/building-shiny-apps-tutorial/#12-final-shiny-app-code).

-The modified code and the bcl data can also be found in this repository
+The modified code and the bcl data can also be found in this repository.